 The Museum’s excellent and wide ranging collection is interpreted in a lively and innovative manner.
 Particular attention is given to the Museum’s educational role, with special exhibitions, an active events programme and new publications designed to encourage a greater understanding of East Asian art and cultures.

 To offer facilities for the appreciation and study of East and Southeast Asian art and cultures.
 To this end the Museum collects, preserves, exhibits and makes available to the public, artefacts from East and Southeast Asia, and information relating to those areas.
 The Museum works to encourage education, creativity, dialogue and research in relation to such cultures, and strives to be accessible to as wide an audience as possible.

 The Museum was founded in 1990 by Brian McElney OBE.
 Brian spent his entire working life practicing law in Hong Kong and it was during this time that he was drawn to the beauty of Chinese art.
-In 1958 he bought his first piece, an ivory goat and kid, after which Brian’s collection grew to include jades, ceramics, scholar’s studio objects and bronzes.
+In 1955 he bought his first piece, a 17th century gilt brass seated Sakyamuni Buddha, with Sanskrit and Tibetan inscriptions, after which Brian’s collection grew to include jades, ceramics, scholar’s studio objects and bronzes.

 After his retirement from law in 1983, Brian returned to England and procured the funds for the restoration and refurbishment of the Georgian building that houses the Museum.
 Mr McElney generously donated his private collection to form the Museum, which he had created as a UK educational charity.